rukai/esp-at-driver/readme.md

 My board hasn't actually arrived yet so this is all powered on wishful thinking and rust's type safety.

+## Why Embassy/Async

+Implementing this crate with async means it is unable to run in some environments.
+However the expected use case of this library is on a main processor talking to an ESP coprocessor.
+In such an environment it is expected for the main processor to have enough storage for async binary sizes, likely an stm32 or nrf chip.

 ## Implementation

 The driver uses the AT commands documented [here](https://docs.espressif.com/projects/esp-at/en/latest/AT_Command_Set/index.html).